System Configuration

 mechanism (A/B setups only).u-boot

-: Uses an U-Boot environment to switch between partitions (A/B setups only).grub-efi
+: Uses an U-Boot environment file to switch between partitions (A/B setups only).grub-efi

-: Uses a Grub environment to switch between partitions (A/B setups only).
+: Uses a Grub environment file to switch between partitions (A/B setups only).